edeehr/basecamp/packer/2-ami_with_php/README.md

 ===========

 ### Basics
-- Packer template to build an HTTP Web Server with PHP on AWS AMIs
+- Packer template to build an HTTP Web Server with PHP on AWS AMIs.
+- PHP installed so that the webpage can show the underlying hostname
 - Design objective is to keep this simple as it will be used for demos, basecamps and training purposes
 - Flow:
 - 1) Start with an AWS Linux AMI